the-ok-is-not-enough/googleplay/docs/readme.md

 ## Regional lockout

 Some apps are specific to region.
-For example, `air.ITVMobilePlayer` is specifc to UK.
+For example, `air.ITVMobilePlayer` is specifc to GB.
 If you try it from US, details will work, but delivery will fail:

 ~~~
 PS C:\> googleplay -a air.ITVMobilePlayer